Crib tradition in Spain

 Barcelona and Catalonia

 Catalonia has, as mentioned before, an old crib tradition.
-Two styles are represented: The oriental or Hebrew style and the native style, whose success was different in the different epochs.
+Two styles are represented: The oriental or Hebrew style and the native style, whose success was varying in different epochs.

 It is of course impossible to name all the sculptors.
 Some names have shaped the 20th century through their innovations, their originality or the quality of their works.